Virasoro conformal block: Zero-point blocks on the torus

 The characters transform linearly under the modular transformations:

 In particular their transformation under $\tau \to -\tfrac{1}{\tau}$ is described by the modular S-matrix.
 Using the S-matrix, constraints on a CFT's spectrum can be derived from the modular invariance of the torus partition function, leading in particular to the ADE classification of minimal models.
+These are related to the modular group representations of modular tensor categories.

 One-point blocks on the torus

 An arbitrary one-point block on the torus can be written in terms of a four-point block on the sphere at a different central charge.
 This relation maps the modulus of the torus to the cross-ratio of the four points' positions, and three of the four fields on the sphere have the fixed momentum $P_{(0,\frac12)} = \tfrac{1}{4b}$: